Article written by

 3. Mental Health Risks:

-One untold secret among law students is that law school itself can be quite boring.
+One little-discussed secret among law students is that law school itself can be quite boring.
 Reading case law can be quite monotonous and difficult, especially if you are reading case law from the nineteenth century.
 Along with this, while you may be passionate about one area of law (say, human rights), you are required to take courses that may not necessarily interest you.
 You will quickly discover that some courses may bore you to tears, yet you need to simply grind through your reading in order to succeed on exams.

 5. The Vast Amount of Reading: